HankChow/avatar_generator/README.md

 ### How to run it
 1. Git-clone these codes.
+2. Create a directory named "history", or it might crush.
-2. Run it with a certain string as argument.
+3. Run it with a certain string as argument.
 If no strings are given, it will take current time as its argument.

 ## About this program
 It is not perfect and lack of robustness in the first published version.